 - Principals have opportunities to align each participant’s work with the school improvement goals.

 - Candidates’ progress in the program is based on a series of performance assessments.
 Each semester will have a central task that program participants are required to complete to demonstrate their mastery.

 Candidates in this program pay graduate Hunter College tuition and fees.
 In-state tuition and fees are estimated to be in the range of $3200-3500 per semester for each of the four semesters for candidates residing in New York State.

 Program Selection Criteria and Next Steps:

-Generally, all eligible candidates should possess current NYS teacher certification (initial or professional), hold a bachelor’s degree with a minimum cumulative grade point average of 3.0, hold a master’s degree from an accredited college or university with a minimum cumulative grade point average of 3.5, have a minimum of three years of teaching experience and have taken the GRE within the past five years.
+Generally, all eligible candidates should possess current NYS teacher certification (initial or professional), hold a bachelor’s degree with a minimum cumulative grade point average of 3.0, hold a master’s degree from an accredited college or university with a minimum cumulative grade point average of 3.5 and have a minimum of three years of teaching experience.
 A principal recommendation is required.
 All applicants must submit undergraduate and graduate transcripts for review.